PSPDFKit/pspdfkit-android-catalog/README.md

-# PSPDFKit for Android - Catalog
+# Nutrient for Android - Catalog

-This is the example Catalog app of [PSPDFKit for Android](https://pspdfkit.com/pdf-sdk/android/).
+This is the example Catalog app of [Nutrient for Android](https://nutrient.io/pdf-sdk/android/).

 ## Prerequisites